haizo-code/blender/README.md

 ------

 ### ListItem Wrapper
-for example, if you are using clean architecture and you dont wan't to let your model in the Domain-Module implements the ListItem directly, then you can use the **ListItemWrapper** to solve it, just create a new class that implements this wrapper and add your model in it:
+for example, if you are using clean architecture and you don't want to let your model in the Domain-Module implements the ListItem directly, then you can use the **ListItemWrapper** to solve it, just create a new class that implements this wrapper and add your model in it:
 example: